 You should have your heating and cooling equipment tuned up by a professional annually in both the spring and the fall.
 If you have an air conditioner and heat pump, your service technician should inspect your fan, compressor, indoor and outdoor coils, and all refrigerant lines.
 For homes with boilers and furnaces, inspections should cover ductwork, pipes, dampers, valves, chimneys, registers, radiators, pumps, blowers, oil tanks, fuel lines, and all components of the boiler and furnace themselves.
 A full check of your systems is key for maintaining their performance in the summer and winter months and for maintaining the complete coverage of your systems limited warranty.

 As your local Daikin contractor, R.A.
-Nichols Plumbing & Heating is your go-to expert for all things related to troubleshooting for any brand of heating and air conditioning equipment.
+Nichols Plumbing, Heating & Cooling is your go-to expert for all things related to troubleshooting for any brand of heating and air conditioning equipment.
 Specialized troubleshooting technicians are also available at Daikin Distribution centers across the nation – we will work with them to solve your issues.
 If additional assistance from the factory is needed to solve your situation, R.A.
-Nichols Plumbing & Heating will contact our factory supported Service Manager(s) to ensure your problem is resolved.
+Nichols Plumbing, Heating & Cooling will contact our factory supported Service Manager(s) to ensure your problem is resolved.

 Programmable thermostats offer a more accurate and efficient alternative to traditional mercury thermostats.
 Smart solutions empower homeowners to program their thermostats to meet their temperature needs throughout the day without ever having to touch the thermostat itself.
 Powerful apps are available for many solutions to empower remote control of your home climate.
 With the right programming, you can fully automate your home temperature routine for your convenience and comfort.
 Some smart home thermostats can help you save energy and may alert you or your Daikin contractor of potential problems with your system.